PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/plugin-architecture.md

 ### Talawa Admin

-Admin Provides `Plugin Store` where has following functionalities:
+Admin Provides `Plugin Store` where has the following functionalities:

 - Ability to install or uninstall the plugins.
 - Ability to Toggle list of installed and available plugins.